PRich57/react-portfolio/README.md

 ## Description

-  Welcome to the Dev Row Records online music platform, where you can discover and support the talented artists represented by our record label.
-This platform provides an interactive and engaging experience for users to explore artists, albums, merchandise, and more.
+  Welcome to my portfolio!
+I'm Pete Richards, a Software Developer currently enrolled in the University of Denver's Coding Boot Camp.
+My portfolio provides a snapshot of my coding journey, skills, and experiences.
+It's built using React and serves as a guide to who I am as a developer.

-  To visit Dev Row Records click [here.](https://dev-row-records-63d750921ea0.herokuapp.com/)
+  To visit my Portfolio click [here!](#)

 ## Table of Contents